prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 title: "Build Your Own NAS with The Best NAS Cases"
 permalink: "/pc-cases/nas/"
 layout: page
-seotitle: "3 Best NAS Cases in 2020 (Good & Cheap)"
+seotitle: "3 Best NAS Cases: Small & Compact (2020)"
 meta: "If you're interested in building your own NAS rig, finding the best case for the job is essential.
 In this guide we're taking a look at the 3 best NAS cases of 2020."
 ---